Knitty.com - Deep Fall 2024

 Click each section for more details.

-A complete written knitting or crochet pattern that adheres to the Knitty style guide in a Word or text-only document without images.
+A complete written knitting or crochet pattern that adheres to the Knitty style guide in a Word or text-only document without images; do not send PDFs.
 Download this template in RTF format and follow the conventions carefully when creating your submission

 • IMPORTANT: Take some time to read patterns we've published and follow our conventions.
 A table of Knitty's standard abbreviations can be found here.
 List any unusual abbreviations and their definitions at the beginning of your pattern in the Pattern Notes section.